Satwik-Rajput/First-Sem-CSE-Project/README.md

-# First-Sem-CSE-Project
+# Voice-Activated Virtual Assistant in Python
 README: Voice-Activated Virtual Assistant ("Jarvis")

-#Problem Statement
+# Problem-Statement
 Design and implement a Python-based voice-activated virtual assistant, "Jarvis", which listens for a wake word, recognizes speech commands, accesses web resources (such as news, Google, YouTube, LinkedIn, and GitHub), reads news aloud, and utilizes AI to process general questions with context-aware responses.
 The assistant must use speech recognition, text-to-speech, web API requests, and generative AI models, demonstrating integration of multiple Python modules for robust, real-time user interaction.

-#Theory and Concepts
+# Theory and Concepts

 This project combines the following technologies: